-Users often report the same problem which had been reported by another user in the past or which has already been fixed by developers.
-Sometimes developers also try to resolve the same problem which had been resolved in other times.
+Users often report the same problem that was reported by another user in the past or that has already been fixed by developers.
+Developers also sometimes try to resolve the same problem which had been resolved in other times.
 This can happen because there are a large number of bug reports in the bug tracking system.
 Both the users and developers cannot be aware of all the reported bugs though the searching function is provided to find bugs reported in the past.
 In this manner, the same bugs are duplicated in BTS and then result in wasting developers' time and efforts.

-To avoid duplicate bugs in BTS, several studies [10]-[13] have tried to detect duplicate bug reports automatically.
+To avoid duplicate bugs in BTS, several studies [10]- [13] have tried to detect duplicate bug reports automatically.
 For example, Wang et al. [13] present an approach to detect duplicate bugs based on a natural language processing techniques.